CloudCoinConsortium/CloudCoinDesktopApp/README.md

 ## CloudCoin Wallet with RPC

-This is the code for the CloudCoin's main desktop software.
+This is the code for the CloudCoins main desktop software.

 This provides three major functions:

-1. RAIDA detection and powning (password owning) of CloudCoin.
+1. RAIDA: Detection and Powning (password owning) of CloudCoin.

-2. SkyWallet sending and receiving
+2. Skywallet: Sending and Receiving

-3. CloudBank allowing remote servers and users to access local wallets and skywallets remotley.
+3. CloudBank: Allowing remote servers and users to access local wallets and Skywallets remotely.